nmeum/zoap/README.md

 ## Test vectors

-For parsing code, test vectors are generated using the existing [go-coap][go-coap github] implementation written in [Go][go website].
+For parsing code, test vectors are created using the existing [go-coap][go-coap github] implementation written in [Go][go website].
 Test vectors are generated using `./testvectors/generate.go` and available as `./testvectors/*.bin` files.
 These files are tracked in the